-Sri Lanka has always attracted travellers for its natural beauty and rather economical budget tourist attractions, even some considered as high-end and pocket friendly.
-Sri Lanka offers beautiful beaches and marvellous natural landscapes inland, from dense forests teeming with wildlife like elephants and leopards, to towering mountain ranges skirted by picturesque tea plantations.
+Care for a cup of tea?
+The real place for it.
+Sri Lanka has always attracted travelers for its natural beauty and economical budget tourist attractions, even some considered high-end and pocket friendly.
+Sri Lanka offers beautiful beaches and marvelous natural landscapes inland, from dense forests teeming with wildlife like elephants and leopards to towering mountain ranges skirted by picturesque tea plantations.

 The country's capital and largest city are where all starts: cuisine, culture, and travel into the heart of alluring resorts like Bandarawela and Negombo.
 You can also affect a visit to Wilpattu National Park to see elephants, leopards, and one of the island's most endemic animals—the sloth bear.
 East takes you to the town of Kataragama with its magnificent temples.
 South is where nature is most abundant—Sinharaja, a unique tropical forest where tourists lose themselves in pure air at the sound of exotic birds.

 Nowhere else other than Kandy can you find a city whose center is composed of a beautiful lake surrounded by a canvas of mountains and rainforests on its peripheries.
 The city is also famous for sacred Buddhist sites, including the Temple of the Tooth, which is celebrated with the annual grand procession of Esala Perahera.
 It's encircled by mountains, which are home to tea plantations and various rainforests.
 Kandy is a place to enjoy the Sinhalese culture, especially if you can visit during the summer's Esala Perahera festival.